Sasa veitchii

 Sasa veitchii (クマザサ, kumazasa) is a species of flowering plant in the genus Sasa, in the Poaceae family.
+It is a bamboo native to Japan and Sakhalin.

 Description

-Sasa veitchii is a large species of bamboo grass which may reach a height of 1-2m, with leaves about 20cm in length and 4-5cm in width.
+Sasa veitchii is a large species of bamboo grass which may reach a height of 1-2m, with leaves about 20 cm in length and 4–5 cm in width.
 Young leaves are initially uniform green in color but develop light-colored edges as they mature overwinter.

 In its native Japan, it is found as a dense covering on some forest floors.
 The term kumazasa is not precise and can refer to a variety of bamboo grass species other than S.veitchii, including S. kurilensis, S. senanensis, S. palmata, and others.

 Uses

 This species is often planted in gardens as ornamental ground cover.
-The leaves can be used to make herbal tea, and are traditionally ground up and taken as a folk remedy for diabetes and hypertension, although there is no scientific consensus on its efficacy as medicine.
+The leaves can be used to make herbal tea, and are traditionally ground up and taken as a folk remedy for diabetes and hypertension, although there is no scientific consensus on its efficacy as a medicine.
 In Ishikawa, Nagano, and Niigata prefectures, the leaves are used as wrapping for regional varieties of sushi and rice dumplings.
 It also has some uses as a textile, for example in the manufacture of absorbent floor mats.